-202. Finding: The funding from the 13th Amendment will go towards affordable housing utilizing the N/NE Housing strategy and implementation of the North/Northeast Community Development Initiative including the development of a Cultural-Business Hub as further elaborated in Finding 122.
+202. Finding: The funding from the 13th Amendment will go towards affordable housing and implementation of the North/Northeast Community Development Initiative including the development of a Cultural-Business Hub as further elaborated in Finding 122.
 Art could be included as a component of the Williams & Russell project if determined through the negotiations with the future developer.
 The 13th Amendment complies with this policy.